Sinclair Broadcast Group: Time Warner Cable

-Sinclair was also involved with retransmission negotiations with Time Warner Cable at the same time as the Mediacom dispute in 2006 and 2007; however, in this case, the two sides reached an agreement on January 19, 2007.
+Sinclair was involved with retransmission negotiations with Time Warner Cable at the same time as the Mediacom dispute in 2006 and 2007.
+The two sides reached an agreement on January 19, 2007.
 In November 2010, Sinclair announced that it would pull 33 of its stations in 21 cities from Time Warner Cable on January 1, 2011, if the two parties did not come to an agreement.
-The deadline was subsequently extended to January 14, 2011.
-Regardless of the outcome, Time Warner Cable was obligated to carry Fox network programming on its systems due to a deal reached with the network earlier in 2010; however, the agreement did not extend to syndicated and locally produced programs on Sinclair's Fox affiliates.
+The deadline was extended to January 14, 2011.
+Regardless of the outcome, Time Warner Cable was obligated to carry Fox network programming on its systems due to a deal reached with the network earlier in 2010.
+The agreement did not extend to syndicated and locally produced programs on Sinclair's Fox affiliates.
 The two companies reached an agreement on January 15, 2011, shortly after the deadline was extended by another 24 hours.

 Comcast

 In a January 5, 2007, article, Broadcasting & Cable reported that Sinclair might pull 30 stations from Comcast systems after its retransmission agreement was slated to expire on February 5.
 Comcast was granted an extension to March 1, and again to March 10.
 Comcast stated that it would not pay cash for retransmission rights, but was willing to barter, for example, promoting Sinclair stations on cable channels carried by Comcast devoid of any advertising payments by the company.
 On March 9, Comcast and Sinclair jointly announced a four-year deal for retransmission rights, expiring on March 1, 2011.
 Sinclair and Comcast came to a new agreement for continued carriage on March 3, 2011; this agreement was negotiated without any public statements or announcements.

 Dish Network

 Dish Network's retransmission agreement with Sinclair Broadcast Group was slated to expire on August 13, 2012.
 If an agreement had not reached by that time, 74 Sinclair stations would have been blacked out, including the affiliates of three of the major networks.
-A representative for Dish Network stated that Sinclair is "...seeking a massive price increase that would force Dish to pay more to carry Sinclair's stations than it pays to any other broadcaster."
-A Sinclair representative, meanwhile, stated that it "believes significant doubt exists as to whether or not a new agreement will be reached with Dish."
+A representative for Dish Network stated that Sinclair is "seeking a massive price increase that would force Dish to pay more to carry Sinclair's stations than it pays to any other broadcaster".
+A Sinclair representative, meanwhile, stated that it "believes significant doubt exists as to whether or not a new agreement will be reached with Dish".
 Dish Network subsequently set up its own website regarding the dispute.
 Dish and Sinclair came to an agreement on August 16, averting the removal of its any of the group's stations.
 On August 25, 2015, ten days after the 2012 retransmission agreement had expired, Dish customers lost access to 129 Sinclair stations, resulting in the largest local television blackout in history.